 Information on the programs available, eligibility and application process can be found on the faculty, school or centre websites listed below

 The Charles Perkins Centre brings together researchers from a range of disciplines to find solutions to some of society’s greatest health challenges: obesity, diabetes, cardiovascular disease and related conditions.

 The summer research scholarships give you the opportunity to undertake paid research with the centre’s leading academics.
 The program runs for eight weeks and is open to current undergraduate and postgraduate students from any area of study.

-Sydney Medical School Summer Research Scholarships give you the opportunity to work alongside established medical researchers full time for 8 weeks.
-The scholarship will help you gain experience in medical-related research and learn about the research process in high quality facilities.
+Faculty of Medicine and Health and Sydney School of Health Sciences Summer Research Scholarships will provide you with valuable experience researching alongside leading academics and researchers, full time for eight weeks.
+The scholarship will help you gain experience in health and medical-related research and learn about the research process in high quality facilities.

-You need to be enrolled full time in either an undergraduate degree or professional doctorate to apply for the scholarship.
+You need to be enrolled full time in either an undergraduate degree or selected postgraduate degrees to apply for the scholarship.

 The Faculty of Science Summer Research program offers research projects for students in the second or third year of their undergraduate degree, with associated scholarship opportunities.